Shadikul-Islam/Microsoft-Based-Projects/Azure Windows VM Environment Configuration Using ARM DSC & Powershell Script/Readme.md

  2. ARM Template
  3. DSC Script

-First, We will compile the DSC script in the Automation account that we described in [Step-06](#06) --> Then we will run the Powershell script from Powershell ISE or VS Code or anywhere your wish --> In the PowerShell script, you can notice that we call the Final ARM Template file --> In the ARM template file we provided the necessary information of the Automation account where we compiled the DSC Script that we described in [Step-08](#08) --> In this way the all script are inter-connected and provision a VM with necessary configuration/setup that we told in DSC Script.
+First, We will compile the DSC script in the Automation account that we described in the [Automation Account Setup for DSC Step](#06) --> Then we will run the Powershell script from Powershell ISE or VS Code or anywhere your wish --> In the PowerShell script, you can notice that we call the Final ARM Template file --> In the ARM template file we provided the necessary information of the Automation account where we compiled the DSC Script that we described in the [Add DSC Extension in ARM Template Step](#08) --> In this way the all script are inter-connected and provision a VM with necessary configuration/setup that we told in DSC Script.

 All Script Link is below.
 Open them in your browser's new tab to check.